sapcc/esxi-exporter/README.md

 - `ssh_workerid` the id of this worker
 - `disable_pyvim` disable pyVmomi service collector
 - `disable_ssh` disable ssh service collector
-Environments variables can be specified in Linux like this: `export "key"="value"`
 - `netbox_url` the netbox url with `https://`
 - `cashtime` cashing the results from netbox for n minutes
 - `blacklisttime` when a ssh connection fails you can specify a timespan to blacklist the host in order to avoid locking the user because of too many login attempts